-Companies with headquarters in an EEA Member State must notify the company posting to the Central Coordinating Agency (ZKO) of the Federal Ministry of Finance.
+Companies with headquarters in an EU or EEA Member State must notify the company posting to the Central Coordinating Agency (ZKO) of the Federal Ministry of Finance.

 Forwarding to the Public Employment Service

-The ZKO forwards the notification to the Public Employment Service if the posted workers come from third countries (countries which do not belong to the EEAGerman text, with the exception of Switzerland).
+The ZKO forwards the notification to the Public Employment Service if the workers posted by a company with its place of business in an EU or EEA Member State come from third countries (countries which do not belong to the EEAGerman text, with the exception of Switzerland).